 “Tough, tenacious [and] recommended" in the ITC; is an "experienced first-chair litigator" with "an excellent track record in life science cases." – The Legal 500 US

-Twice recogized with an Innovative Lawyers Award for work for C.R.
-Bard and Cross Match Technologies – Financial Times
+Recognized three times in four years with Innovative Lawyers Awards for work for C.R.
+Bard (2010), Cross Match Technologies (2012), and in building Latham’s IP group (2013) – Financial Times

 "Grant [is] a lawyer who is 'cut from the finest cloth'.
 The global IP litigation co-chair, he is an 'outstanding leader' with exceptional organizational skills.
 His trial skills are widely admired: 'His presentation is pristine and he has a background that sits well with the courtroom.'" - IAM Patent 1000